carhuang/AdventOfCode2022/README.md

 # AdventOfCode2022
-Answers to my Advent of Code 2022 Participation in Python.
+Answers to Advent of Code 2022 in Python 3.